spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

-Anything you can do with coroutines you can also do by passing callback around, but coroutines provide an important simplification by letting you organize your code in the same way you would if it were synchronous, important for error handling since in coroutines `try/expect` blocks work as you would expect.
+Anything you can do with coroutines you can also do by passing callback around, but coroutines provide an important simplification by letting you organize your code in the same way you would if it were synchronous, important for error handling since `try/expect` blocks work as you would expect.

 ## Why ZeroMQ helps?
 ZeroMQ is a community of projects focused on decentralized message passing.
 They agree on protocols (RFCs) for connecting to each other and exchanging messages.
 Messages are blobs of useful data of any reasonable size.